NharikaVulchi/IIITB_ASIC_MT513/README.md

 end
 ```

-This can be corrected by using the following command
+This can be corrected by using the following command.
+This makes sure that output is sensitive to any change in input

 ```
 always (*)
 ```

-This makes sure that output is sensitive to any change in input
+The above code has a synthesis simulation mismatch because -->
+1. Synthesiser looks at the functionality and will create a MUX
+2. Whereas a simulator will simulate it consdiering it as double edge flop.